Becoming a father will change your life. You already know that, right?

 - Your discipline – which means the way that you have built your knowledge.
 Is it enough?
 Are you confident in your ability to be a dad now?
 If not, keep going down that rabbit hole!
 Keep learning… it is the only way you will understand how to prepare to be a dad.
 If you think you know it all, you don’t, so carry on learning!

-- The discipline you give your child – it is vital that you add discipline from an early age.
-I don’t mean punishment, by the way, positive discipline is the way forward in my opinion.
+- The discipline you give your child – you must add discipline from an early age.
+I don’t mean punishment.
+Positive discipline is the way forward.

 Ok, so you have your knowledge covered, but what else do kids need?